sudocrystal/scc-compsci/cs141/homeworks/hw4.md

 ## Other Notes
 - You should use static methods to eliminate redundant code and to break the problem up into logical subtasks. **This includes making methods that return data and methods that take data as a parameter.**
-- Your main method should be short so that a person can easily see the overall structure of the program.
+- Your main method should be short so that a person can easily see the overall structure of the program. **There should be zero println's in your main.**
 - **You are to introduce at least five static methods other than main**  to break this problem up into smaller subtasks and you should make sure that no single method is doing too much work.
 - In this program, **none of your methods should have more than 15 lines of code in the body of the method** (not counting blank lines or lines with just curly braces on them).
 The 15-line limitation is a special requirement for this assignment to force you to practice breaking up a program into methods.
 - **Be sure to once again include a short comment at the beginning of your program as well as a short comment for each method describing what it does.**